 Granularity control.
 We maximize the overlap between Map tasks by using a stable partitioning technique for creating the input data chunks.
 The input to the Reduce tasks, however, is directly determined by the outputs of the Map tasks, because the key-value pairs with the same key are processed together by the same Reduce task.
-This raises a problem if, for example, a single new key-value pair is added to a Reduce task that processes a large number of values, deeming these large tasks to be unmatched.
-Furthermore, even if we found a way of dividing large Reduce tasks into multiple pieces, this would not solve the problem in case such tasks depended on each other, e.g., if the input of a task depended on the output of the previous.
-Thus, we need a way to reduce not only the task size but also eliminate potentially long (often linear-size) dependencies between parts of the Reduce tasks.
+This raises a problem if, for example, a single new key-value pair is added to a Reduce task that processes a large number of values, which forces the entire task to be re-computed.
+Furthermore, even if we found a way of dividing large Reduce tasks into multiple smaller tasks, this would not solve the problem if such tasks depended on each other, like what would happen if the input of each task depended on the output of the previous one.
+Thus, we need a way to reduce not only the task size but also eliminate potentially long (possibly linearsize) dependencies between parts of the Reduce tasks.
 In other words, we need to control granularity without increasing the number of unmatched tasks.

-We solve this problem by performing an additional Contraction phase where Reduce tasks are combined hierarchically in a tree-like fashion; this both controls the task size and ensures that no long dependencies between tasks arise (all paths in the tree will be of logarithmic length).
+We solve this problem by performing an additional Contraction phase, where Reduce tasks are combined hierarchically in a tree-like fashion; this both controls the task size and ensures that no long dependencies between tasks arise, since all paths in the tree will be of logarithmic length.
 Section 4 describes our proposed approach.

 Scheduling.
-To enable efficient re-use of matched computations, it is important to schedule a task on the machine that holds the memoized data it uses.
-We achieve this by extending the scheduling algorithm used by Hadoop with a notion of affinity, that allows the scheduler to take into account "affinities" between machines and tasks by keeping a record of which nodes have executed which tasks.
-This simple approach will minimize the movement of memoized intermediate results by ensuring that data movement is localized to the node.
-However, this solution results in an overall degradation of job performance by introducing stragglers [20], since a strict affinity of tasks results in deterministic scheduling and prevents a lightly loaded node to steal work from a slow node's task queue.
-We therefore propose a hybrid scheduling policy that strikes a balance between work-stealing and affinity to the memoized results.
-The detailed description of the modified scheduler is covered in Section 5.
+To enable efficient reuse of matched sub-computations, it is important to schedule a task on the machine that stores the memoized results to be reused.
+We achieve this by extending the scheduling algorithm used by Hadoop with a notion of affinity.
+In this scheme the scheduler takes into account affinities between machines and tasks by keeping a record of which nodes have executed which tasks.
+This enables us to minimize the movement of memoized intermediate results, but at the cost of a potential degradation of job performance.
+This is because it increases the chances of introducing stragglers [22], since a strict affinity of tasks results in deterministic scheduling and prevents a lightly loaded node from stealing work from the task queue of a slow node.
+We therefore propose a hybrid scheduling policy that strikes a balance between work stealing and affinity to the memoized results.
+Section 5 provides a detailed description of the modified scheduler.